asesidaa/GC-local-server-rewrite/README.md

 To unlock new avatars/navgators/skins/sound effects/titles from other version, change the corresponding count in config.

 You can get the corresponding count in data/boot/*.dat file.
+It is the first 2 bytes (uint16) encoded in big endian.

 ## Event files